 - United Artists did not have much faith in Dr. No, giving only $1 million to the producers and releasing it in the Midwest before the big American markets.
 It went on to launch the still-thriving James Bond film franchise.

 - Warner Bros. wasn't expecting Bonnie and Clyde to work at all, but it was a megahit and helped change the way filmmakers would depict violence in future works.

-- A fictional example occurs in The Producers: a sneaky Broadway showman and his accountant/henchman put on a play called "Springtime for Hitler" specifically BECAUSE it will flop, allowing to keep the excess money they raised but didn't need.
-Then they got a little surpise. (ironically, the original 1968 film flopped.)
+- A fictional example occurs in The Producers: a sneaky Broadway showman and his accountant/henchman put on a play called "Springtime for Hitler" specifically BECAUSE it will flop, allowing them to keep the excess money they raised but didn't need.
+Then they got a little surprise.
+(Ironically, the original 1968 film flopped.)

 - Paramount had no expectations in The Godfather, despite being based on a best seller.
 Francis Ford Coppola was hired only for his Italian origins, the studio gave him limited funds and complained about every decision of his.
 It became the highest-grossing movie ever upon release, and is frequently in "best of all time" lists.

 - Blazing Saddles was a quirky Blaxploitation comedy set in the Wild West.
 Warner Brothers almost didn't release it at all because they figured it just wouldn't sell.
 But it did.